ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/instructions.md

 What this command does

-If the OS has been initialized (as determined by the policy_store) and resgistered in the security domain, the only effect of this command is to print the cryptstore if indicated.
+If the OS has been initialized (as determined by the policy_store) and registered in the security domain, the only effect of this command is to print the cryptstore if indicated.

 If not, and the cryptstore does not exist, it creates a sealed key which